 r u even the same person?

-What is it: A technique that allows students to step away from traditional research papers and promotes inclusion and real world issues.
+What is it: A technique that allows students to step away from traditional research papers and promotes inclusion and real-world issues.
 How to do it: Allow students to pick a social issue that is important to them or that interests them and let them do research and come up with a social media campaign/hashtag to present information about the topic.
-It could look something like this:

 An Acrostic Poem: